o3o3o/django-graphql-ratelimit/README.md

 ```
 You can use [django-ratelimit keys](https://django-ratelimit.readthedocs.io/en/latest/keys.html#common-keys) except `get:xxx` and `post:xxx`:
 * `ip` - Use the request IP address (i.e. `request.META['REMOTE_ADDR']`)
-I suggest you to use [django-ipware]( to get client ip:
+I suggest you to use [django-ipware](https://github.com/un33k/django-ipware) to get client ip:
 ```
 MIDDLEWARE = [
-"django_graphql_ratelimit.middleware.ParseRemoteAddrMiddleware",
+"django_graphql_ratelimit.middleware.ParseClientIpMiddleware",
 ...
 ]
 ```
 * `header:x-x` - Use the value of request.META.get('HTTP_X_X', '').
 * `user` - Use an appropriate value from request.user.
 Do not use with unauthenticated users.
-* `user_or_ip` - Use an appropriate value from request.user if the user is authenticated, otherwise use request.META['REMOTE_ADDR'] (see the note above about reverse proxies).
+* `user_or_ip` - Use an appropriate value from `request.user` if the user is authenticated, otherwise use request.META['REMOTE_ADDR'] (see the note above about reverse proxies).